-Man with $3000 a day methamphetamine drug habit jailed in Dunedin
+Man with $3000-a-day methamphetamine drug habit jailed in Dunedin

 In a three-month period, Christie supplied one contact with 31g of methamphetamine worth about $21,000 on the street.

-Sometime in that period Christie gave that contact his 12-gauge double-barrel shotgun.
+Sometime in that period, Christie gave that contact his 12-gauge double-barrel shotgun.
 Neither he nor the contact had a firearms licence.

 Soon after, that contact got in touch with Christie and asked him to help her sell an ounce of cocaine she had been offered.